As the coronavirus spreads, fear is fueling racism and xenophobia - Local News 8

 That’s why the term “Yellow Peril,” which contains centuries of trauma, is so charged — and why the use of it in a contemporary headline was so stunning.

 However, this time around anti-Chinese racism is spreading beyond the West.
 In Vietnam, signs have been seen outside restaurants declaring “No Chinese.”
-The holidaymaker who took the photo said the sign appeared in the past week, and a large group of Westerners were dining a tables outside.
+The tourist who took the photo told CNN the sign appeared in the past week.
 Similar signs were also posted outside a Japanese shop, turning away Chinese customers.

 And people online from various different places are making racially driven jokes; when TV host James Corden posted a photo with Korean-pop band BTS, one person tweeted, “BREAKING: James Corden dies of the coronavirus.”
 The joke racked up nearly 25,000 likes on Twitter.